1) ASIC audit inspection results

 PwC inspections summarise outcomes by rating an overall audit file as “compliant” or “non-compliant” with PwC standards, which are based on International Standards on Auditing (ISAs).

-With respect to listed companies, in the period between 2016-2018 no files for the Australian firm were rated as non-compliant with PwC standards.
-In 2018, our global inspections identified a higher than usual number of non-compliant findings in relation to the audit sample of smaller, private companies.
+With respect to listed companies, in the period between 2017-2019 one file for the Australian firm was rated as non-compliant with PwC standards.
+This did not require a reissue of the audit report or a restatement.
+The finding will form a key part of our FY20 Quality Improvement Plan.

 The identification of a finding from an audit inspection from ASIC or PwC’s global inspection program means that a certain element of the auditing standard, be it design, execution or documentation of audit testing has not, in the opinion of the reviewer, met the requirements of the relevant auditing standard.